 A strange line of jagged clouds take shape below us.
-As we fly nearer their angular shapes become clearer – the white tips of the Pyrenees slicing through the mountains of soft weather.
+As we fly nearer, their angular shapes become clearer – the snowy tips of the Pyrenees mountains ripping through a landscape of soft white clouds.
 The plane is heading due south.
-It’s midwinter, but at this altitude the atmosphere outside the plane is always around minus sixty degrees.
-Hidden beneath the plateaux of sunlit clouds is a landscape I struggled across last July in a boiling camper-van with an irritated two-year-old and her stressed mother.
-A journey from the north coast of France near Le Havre, through the high Pyrenees and onwards, following the 0º line of longitude.
+It’s now midwinter, but hidden beneath the sunlit clouds, is a landscape I struggled across last July in a boiling hot camper-van with an irritated two-year-old and her stressed mother.
+A journey from the north coast of France, near Le Havre, through the high Pyrenees and then down through Spain.
+Following the 0º line of longitude ever further south.

 I have €3,250 keeping my belly warm* and I am standing in line for the airplane toilet.
-A man pushes past and waits ahead of me in an empty seat.
-He catches my stare but smiles back:
+A man pushes past but then waits ahead of me, standing in a row of empty seats.
+He catches my stare, but smiles back:

 “Non, non, monsieur!
 Je suis après vous…”

-Back in my seat there is a commotion behind me.
-Two hostesses are talking loudly at the man from the queue.
+A few minutes later, back in my seat, there is a commotion behind me.
+Two hostesses are talking loudly with the man from the queue.
 My French is terrible but I think I understand that he has been smoking in the toilet.
 The hostess is angry; her mascara-lined eyes are wide and hard.
-The man’s passport is demanded and then confiscated – he will be met by the police when we land.
+The man’s passport is demanded and then taken away.

 The engines of the plane whine but no one hears.

-The Mediterranean is passing below our wing.
+The Mediterranean sea is passing below our wing.
 Two miniature ships draw faint white marks across the green surface.
-A yellow line emerges on the horizon and becomes the coast of Algeria.
-The plane banks and follows the coastline westwards – oil tanks, refineries, gas flames, towns, hills, large ports, fields.
+A yellow stripe emerges on the horizon and becomes the coast of Algeria.
+The plane banks and follows the coastline westwards – oil tanks, refineries, gas flames, towns, hills, ports and fields.

-* It is not possible to buy Dinars before you arrive in the Algeria.
+[ * It is not possible to buy Algerian Dinars before you enter the country.]

 I am the last person at the passport control.
-I had to borrow a pen from one of three grumpy guards in the glass box and now they are questioning me hard about the purpose of my visit.
-I am not a tourist but I seem to have no official company.
-Eventually I discover ‘University of Oran’ is the magic phrase – or perhaps they have just got bored.
+I had to borrow a pen from one of the three grumpy border-guards in the glass box and they are now questioning me hard about the purpose of my visit.
+They are confused: I don’t seem to be employed by an official company and I am not a tourist.
+Eventually I discover ‘University of Oran’ is the magic phrase that opens the door – or perhaps they have just got bored.

 The restaurant has the feel of an evening canteen.
 A series of fierce white lights illuminate the smoke that drifts in from the street where the meat is being grilled.

 The laws of physics in this land seem slightly different.
 It is a universal principle that the universe tends to run-down, but here the forces of entropy seem to be just a little bit stronger.
-Everything is slightly broken, cracked or stained but holding together though layers of mends, tape and string.
+Things seem slightly broken, or cracked – holding together though layers of mends, tape.
 The roads are a patchwork of different textures, sudden holes and random sleeping policemen.
 I elect to eat my second course at a table outside and watch as the traffic and noise weaves past me.
 I eat a sweet creamy pudding and taste the oil fires that stain the sky.

 I am a passenger in the front seat of a small car heading out of the city of Oran.
 The rough urban motorway takes us past the last few housing blocks of the city and the landscape begins to open out.
-In the weak first-light, wobbling gas flames are painting dark stains across the sky and illuminating the oil-refineries below.
+Wobbling gas flames are painting dark stains across the pale dawn sky.
+In the weak first-light of day the flames are illuminating the oil-refineries beneath them.
 Walid is in the back seat – a bespectacled young student acting as my assistant and translator.
 His farther Hadj is sitting beside me – our driver and fixer.

 Hadj likes to drive carefully.
 He is an unflappable ex-engineer with a moustache and smiling eyes.
-I never learn his true name but his nickname is a sign of respect for someone who has made the pilgrimage to Mecca.
+I never learn his given name, but his nickname is a sign of respect for someone who has made the pilgrimage to Mecca.
 The rules of the road are different here.
 Driving is a process of constant negotiation – the cars sensing the emerging presence of others around them.
 There is a continual calculating and adjusting of paths – a weaving of trajectories and erratic flows.
-The drivers use mental radar and horns to judge where a vehicle will be and, by the looks of the dents on their corners, sometimes also touch.
-Road markings and lanes are only rough guides and Hadj’s preference, when the traffic allows him, is to drive down the dotted line – positioning himself neatly between what I would call ‘lanes’.
+The drivers use mental radar and horns to judge where a vehicle will be.
+Road markings and lanes are only approximate guides and Hadj’s preference, when the traffic allows him, is to drive right down the dotted dividing line – positioning himself neatly between what I would call ‘lanes’.

-Using my GPS and maps I locate the exact site where the 0º line of longitude emerges from the Mediterranean.
-A rocky, rubbish-strewn coast outside the small town of Stidia, with the port of Mostaganem in the background.
+Using my GPS and maps I locate the exact site where the 0º line of longitude emerges from the Mediterranean sea.
+A rocky, rubbish-strewn coast outside the small town of Stidia – with the large port of Mostaganem in the background.
 Hadj wanders bored along the low cliffs whilst Walid and I line up the first shot; camera and subject balancing on rocks among the gentle surf.

-Crouching between the rocks all along the coast are bands of fisherman.
-Each ragged silhouette has constructed an improvised boat from driftwood and erected a small plastic-sacking sail.
-In the offshore wind, the tiny crafts carry the fishermen’s lines out beyond the surf where their sails catch the first rays of sunlight and their lines hopefully some fish.
+Crouching between the rocks all along the coast are groups of fisherman.
+Each group of silhouettes has constructed an improvised boat from driftwood – with a small plastic-sacking sail.
+In the offshore wind, the tiny crafts carry the fishermen’s lines out beyond the surf where their sails are now catching the first rays of sunlight.

 There is a very different relationship with light here.
 In the breakfast room of my hotel the thick curtains remain tightly drawn all day with the fluorescent lights full on.
 As the sole European, I am the only person who opens the curtains each morning to let the sun in and look out on the town below.